samithawijesekara/Smooth-Scroll-with-CSS/README.md

 # Smooth-Scroll-with-CSS
-Give a smooth scroll effect to web page
+Smooth scroll effect to web page without javascript

 ##### First of all, I have created a basic structure with HTML.
 And I have added three different kinds of sections.
 Also, navigation is fixed to page top.
 Then the user can click navigation buttons to navigate separate sections with smooth scrolling.